JazzMaster/LazGFX/README.md

 Licensed under Apache License, Version 2.0.
 This statement applies to all code enclosed herein:

         Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-        See the License FILE for the specific language governing permissions and limitations under the License.
+        See the License FILE for the specific language governing permissions AND LIMITATIONS under the License.

 ### Render-Targets

-Default 2D target is OpenGL/freeGLUT/GLU/GLEW/GLFW (depending)
+Default 2D target is OpenGL via freeGLUT

 MAY also use as a fallback(slow):